All about Culture Night

 How will Strætó's service be organized on Culture Night?

-After 10:30pm, regular routes will not be driven and all buses will be directed to Sæbraut near the Sun Voyager, where they will begin taking people home after the fireworks display.
-Please note that Strætó pick-up will be only available from Sæbraut from 10:30pm to 1am.
+After 11:30pm, the route system will be disrupted and all buses will be directed to Sæbraut by the Sun Voyager.
+The public bus will be free while transporting people home after the fireworks show.
+The bus will only be available from Sæbraut after 10:30pm until 1am.
 Routes will be available to all neighborhoods in the capital area.
-Night bus service begins at 1am and will also operate to Hafnarfjörður on the night of August 20.

-Those who prefer to drive their cars to the city center should bear in mind that parking will be extremely limited, but Strætó’s special shuttle service will be in operation to quickly and safely transport you to the festival area.
+For those who prefer to drive to the city center, please note that parking will be limited in the area on Culture Night.
+However, a special Strætó shuttle service will run free for those who want to reach the festival area quickly and safely.
 You can park at Laugardalur or Borgartún.
-The shuttle buses will run from 7am to 1am from Laugardalshöll Arena, with stops at Strætó’s bus stops in Borgartún and Hlemmur, before heading directly up to Hallgrímskirkja.
+The shuttle buses will run from 7am to 1am from Laugardalshöll Arena, with stops at bus stops in Borgartún and Hlemmur, before heading directly up to Hallgrímskirkja.
 The shuttle stops will be specially marked.

 Can I take a taxi on Culture Night?